+Blanket punishment may be administered when more than one student is involved in poor behaviour.
 Restrictions in the boarding house may be applied to individuals, or groups of students, where required.
-For example, curfew may be shortened for a period of time and days out or away may not be approved.
+For example, access to common areas may be restricted at specific times, curfew may be shortened for a period of time and days out or away may not be approved.